ProgressPlanner/developer/README.md

 ### Deployment
 Deployment is fully automatic and thus requires no configuration or user interaction.

-## Contributing to Yoast Developer portal
+## Contributing to the Progress Planner Developer portal
 Howdy!
-It's really great that you want to contribute to the Yoast developer portal.
+It's really great that you want to contribute to the Progress Planner developer portal.
 The development of the portal takes place on GitHub.

 There are two main ways to contribute: